C1904H/to-do-list-app/README.md

 # to-do-list-app

-A to-do-list-app built using jQuery.
+A To-Do-List-App built using jQuery.

 The app allows the user to:
 - add a new item to a list of items